yenhuanli/yenhuanli.github.io/source/about/index.markdown

 footer: false
 ---

+This site contains my notes on things I know or am learning (and hence might not be entirely correct!).

 I am a Ph.D. candidate at [École Polytechnique Fédérale de Lausanne](http://www.epfl.ch/){:target="_blank"} (EPFL), working on machine learning, mathematical statistics, optimization theory, and quantum information.

 More information about me can be found on [my personal website](https://sites.google.com/site/yenhuanli/){:target="_blank"}